Achronus/build-nextjs-app/README.md

 NEXT_PRODUCT_ID=
 ```

-Also, we've added the `dotenv` packages to provide accessibility to `.env` files outside of the existing directory, such as projects for our own use case.
+Also, we've added the `dotenv` package to provide accessibility to `.env` files outside of the existing directory, such as projects for our own use case.

 ## Need a Backend Too?